senzing-garage/knowledge-base/HOWTO/list-repositories-in-github.md

-# List repositories in GitHub
+# How to list repositories in GitHub

 ## Overview